-Under summer photoperiod, no temporal offsets were observed between the time points of maximum transcript and protein abundances and the highest Fv/Fm values (Fig. 38-A).
-The observations suggest that during the summer photoperiod, genes are promptly translated as soon as they are transcribed, leading to an increase in photosynthetic efficiency through de-novo protein synthesis.
-Conversely, during the winter photoperiod, as it was discussed in Chapter 3, there is a short gene-protein temporal offset (Fig. 38-B).
+Under summer photoperiod, no temporal offsets were observed between the time points of maximum transcript and protein abundance and the highest Fv/Fm values (Fig. 38-A).
+The observations suggested that, during the summer photoperiod, genes were promptly translated as soon as they were transcribed, leading to an increase in photosynthetic efficiency through de-novo protein synthesis.
+Conversely, during the winter photoperiod, as it was discussed in Chapter 3, there was a short gene-protein temporal offset and the maximum photosynthetic efficiency occurred a few hours after the maximum gene expression level (Fig. 38-B).